kmoppel/kmoppel.github.io/_posts/2024-01-05-best-pgdump-compression-settings-in-2024.md

 Do you know of any cool real life "ready-to-load-into-postgres" datasets available on the interwebs?
 Please let me know or even better open a PR in the project [repo](https://github.com/kmoppel/pg-open-datasets)!
 Thank you!

+## A notice on availability for consulting

-FYI - as of new year I'm also up for some consulting on all matters around Postgres / databases in general.
+A small FYI to end this one - as of now I'm also up for short-term consulting on all matters around Postgres, please take a look [here](https://kmoppel.github.io/aboutme/) for some topics I have experience with if feel like needing some help :)